What to Expect at Your College Orientation

 • Contact details for key personnel

 Now you know the answer to what is orientation in college, what to expect, and how to prepare for it.
-After completing your orientation, you can confidently set off on your new path as a US university student!
+You can confidently set off on your new path as a US university student!